What is a bootable CompactFlash card?

 A bootable CompactFlash card is a CF card with a compact operating system.
 It can be connected to your PC through a card reader.
 It enables you to boot your computer in case of boot errors or system crashes, thus making further recovery measures feasible.

 You have learned the use of a bootable CompactFlash card.
-You should clone bootable CompactFlash card because:
+You may clone CompactFlash card for the following reasons:

-◈ After a period of use, there is less and less space available on a CF card.
+◈ Upgrade to a larger CF card.
+After a period of use, there is less and less space available on a CF card.
 You may upgrade current bootable CompactFlash card to a larger one by cloning it.

 Now you see the importance of copying bootable CompactFlash card.
-How to clone it easily in Windows?
+How to clone CF card easily in Windows?

 The tool you’ll need - A bootable CF card duplicator

-To clone bootable CompactFlash card, you need a powerful bootable CF card duplicator - AOMEI Backupper Professional.
-It is all-around Windows PC backup software which owns the features of system/disk/partition/files backup & restore as well as system/disk/partition clone.
+To clone bootable CompactFlash card, you need a powerful bootable CF card copier.
+Here I’d like to recommend AOMEI Backupper Professional.
+It is not only specialized disk cloning software but also advanced backup and restore software.

 In addition, this tool has a user-friendly interface.
-Anyone, even a newbie, can complete the clone job without efforts.
-Keep reading to see how to clone a bootable CF card in detail.
+Anyone, even a newbie, can complete the clone job without effort.
+As method 1 is easier and quicker than method 2, I’ll show you how to clone a bootable CF card via method 1 below.

-How to clone bootable CompactFlash card easily in Windows?
+How do you clone bootable CompactFlash card in Windows 10/8/7?

 Step 1.
-Insert the bootable CF card into a card reader directly connected to your computer.
-Install and run AOMEI Backupper.
+Insert the bootable CF card and the target CF card into card readers directly connected to your computer.
+Install and run CF card cloning software - AOMEI Backupper.
 Click “Clone” on the left pane and select “Disk Clone”.

 Step 2.
 Select the bootable CF card as the source disk and click “Next”.

 Step 3.
-Select the destination disk where you plan to store the cloned data and click “Next”.
+Select the destination CF card where you plan to store the cloned data and click “Next”.